ariatemplates/editors-tools/ultimate-poc/resources/README.md

 * `node_modules`: can be installed from the `package.json` data with the use of npm

 To version: _everything else_.

+# Documentation

+If you want to implement a client using this backend, please read the `client.md` file.

 # Contribute